Over 1,500 sign petition to save valley from sand mining

 February 7, 2021 (Lakeside) -- San Diego County Supervisors are slated to vote this Wed., Feb.
 10 on purchasing 98 acres of Lakeside’s El Monte Valley from the Helix Water District.
 A petition signed by more than 1,500 people urges them to vote yes, in hopes of protecting the valley against sand mining and protecting it for posterity.
 (An earlier petition to stop sand mining in the valley drew more than 3,000 signatures.)

 Former Supervisor Dianne Jacob introduced the measure to protect the land for the public and prevent it from becoming a sand mine.
-Jacob, who represented District 2 which includes Lakeside, was a forceful ally of the community and the Kumeyaay in their efforts to protect El Monte Valley from being mined.
+Jacob, who represented District 2 which includes Lakeside, was a forceful ally of the community and the Kumeyaay in their efforts to protect El Monte Valley, a designated county scenic view corridor, from being mined.
 She secured funds and gathered support of other Supervisors to purchase the land, but term-limits ended her tenure before the issue came up for a vote.
 Now her replacement, Supervisor Joel Anderson, and two other newly elected Supervisors, will cast deciding votes.

 To make sure the new Supervisors are aware of the strong sentiments of the community, a “Save El Monte” demonstration and march was held by Kumeyaay Native Americans and people from across San Diego County on Saturday.